Antony-Zhang/Antony-Zhang/README.md

 ### Hi there 👋，I`m Antony-Zhang.

-- 🌱 I’m an undergraduate in Wuhan University(WHU), majoring in Software Engineering.
+- 🌱 I’m an MSc student in the University of Tübingen, majoring in computational neuroscience
 - 📫 How to reach me: zhidong.zhang96@foxmail.com